Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Introduction

 \section{Introduction}

-Covering approximately \num{14000}\,deg$^2$, the Euclid Wide Survey {\citep[EWS;][]{Euclidoverview24}} has the power to revolutionise strong gravitational lensing by galaxies, transforming it from a sample of about a thousand to over a hundred thousand \citep{collett15}.
+{Covering approximately} \num{14000}\,deg$^2$, the Euclid Wide Survey {\citep[{EWS;}][]{EuclidSkyOverview}} has the power to revolutionise strong gravitational lensing by galaxies: the \num{170000} strong lenses \Euclid is forecasted to discover will provide a sample two orders of magnitude larger than what was previously known \citep{collett15}.
 Whilst many telescopes on the ground have surveyed large areas of sky, no previous wide area survey has ever had sufficient resolution to resolve multiple images of a single background source around a typical lens galaxy.
-The Einstein radius distribution of galaxy-galaxy lenses in the Universe is expected to peak at \mbox{\ang{;;0.4}} \citep{collett15}, and many of these are within reach of \Euclid with the \ang{;;0.16} full width at half maximum (FWHM) in the VIS filter \citep{Q1-TP002}.
+The Einstein radius distribution of galaxy-galaxy lenses in the Universe is expected to peak at \mbox{\ang{;;0.4}} \citep{collett15}, and many of these lenses are within reach of \Euclid with its {\ang{;;0.16}} full width at half maximum (FWHM) in the \IE filter \citep{Q1-TP002}.

-With exceptional resolution comes exceptional challenges of data volume. \Euclid will observe around 1.5 billion unlensed galaxies \citep{Scaramella-EP1} in its \num{14000}\,deg$^2$, and manually searching these is intractable.
+With exceptional resolution comes exceptional challenges of data volume. \Euclid will {observe} around 1.5 billion unlensed galaxies \citep{Scaramella-EP1} in its \num{14000}\,deg$^2$, and manually searching these is intractable.
 Even the largest citizen science lens search projects have only inspected up to around one million images \citep{SpaceWarpsI, SpaceWarpsII, SpaceWarpsHSC, jimena}.
-To deliver the promise of \Euclid strong lens finding, it is clear that automated methods must be employed to pre-screen candidates.
+To deliver on the promise of \Euclid's strong lens finding capabilities, it is clear that automated methods must be employed to pre-screen candidates.